chen-bioinfo/iEnhancer-ELM/README.md

 ### Performance comparison in the independent dataset of the second dataset

-&nbsp;&nbsp;&nbsp;&nbsp; The below table shows the performance comparison in the independent dataset between ensemble iEnhancer-ELM and the state-of-the-art predictors for enhancer indefication.
+&nbsp;&nbsp;&nbsp;&nbsp; The below table shows the performance comparison in the independent dataset of the second dataset.
+Enhancer-IF [5] is one stat-of-the-art method, which contains enhancer datasets in varying length.

 | cell line     | method        |Bacc     |Sn       | Sn       | MCC      |AUC    |
 | :------------:| :---------:   | :-----: | :-----: | :-----:  | :------: | :----:|